Jagdeesh-P/Raggle_Assistant/README.md

    - FAISS (`IndexFlatL2`) for fast similarity search.
    - MongoDB for persistent metadata and vector storage.
 5. **Retrieval**: Top-k relevant chunks retrieved via FAISS based on query embedding.
-6. **Generation**: Gemini 2.0 Flash API generates responses from retrieved contexts.
+6. **Generation**: We utilize the Gemini 2.0 Flash API from Google as our LLM to generate responses from retrieved contexts.
+Gemini 2.0 Flash was chosen for its exceptional balance of speed, cost-efficiency, and contextual accuracy, making it ideal for real-time chatbot applications.

+- **CLIP Integration**: The CLIP model (`clip-vit-base-patch16`) from OpenAI is incorporated to potentially enhance multi-modal processing.
+We chose CLIP for its ability to generate joint embeddings for images and text, enabling future capabilities like semantic image/video frame retrieval (e.g., querying visual content directly without relying solely on extracted text).
+Although currently loaded in video processing, its full potential is reserved for future enhancements, such as embedding raw frames for richer context beyond OCR-based text extraction.

 *Why No LangChain?*
 We built a lightweight, custom RAG pipeline to maintain full control over processing, storage, and retrieval logic, ensuring transparency and optimization tailored to the task.